-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: designated nursing/medical teams with appropriate training are assigned to care for and treat patients in COVID-19 isolation or cohort areas; designated cleaning teams with appropriate training in required techniques and use of PPE, are assigned to COVID-19 isolation or cohort areas; decontamination and terminal decontamination of isolation rooms or There are no designated COVID-19 wards due to cancer hub/corona 'lite' hospital status , however anaesthetic staff, CCU staff and ODP's have been running SIM training to care for the unwell COVID-19 patient with a designated area set up that could be used to safely isolate and care for a patient with COVID-19 - - July 2021 updateNo changes made.Trust alreadycompliant with thestipulated changes inthe documentevidence of thisincluded in evidencesection cohort areas is carried out in line with PHE and other national guidance;
+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: designated nursing/medical teams with appropriate training are assigned to care for and treat patients in COVID-19 isolation or cohort areas; designated cleaning teams with appropriate training in required techniques and use of PPE, are assigned to COVID-19 isolation or cohort areas; decontamination and terminal decontamination of isolation rooms or staff and ODP's have been running SIM training to care for the unwell COVID-19 patient with a designated area set up that could be used to safely isolate and care for a patient with COVID-19 July 2021 update No changes made.
+Trust already compliant with the stipulated changes in the document evidence of this included in evidence section

-- assurance processes are in place for the monitoring and sign off following terminal cleans as part of outbreak management and actions are in place to mitigate any identified risk;

-- cleaning and decontamination is carried out with neutral detergent followed by a chlorine-based disinfectant, in the form of a solution at a minimum strength of 1,000ppm available chlorine as per national guidance.
-If an alternative disinfectant is used, the local infection prevention and control team (IPCT) should be consulted on this to ensure that this is effective against enveloped viruses;

-- manufacturers' guidance and recommended product 'contact time' is followed for all cleaning/disinfectant solutions/products as per national guidance;

-- a minimum of twice daily cleaning of:

-- areas that have higher environmental contamination rates as set out in the PHE and other national guidance;

-- 'frequently touched' surfaces

-e.g. door/toilet handles, patient

-call bells, over bed tables and
+- cohort areas is carried out in line with PHE and other national guidance; - assurance processes are in place for the monitoring and sign off following terminal cleans as part of outbreak management and actions are in place to mitigate any identified risk; - cleaning and decontamination is carried out with neutral detergent followed by a chlorine-based disinfectant, in the form of a solution at a minimum strength of 1,000ppm available chlorine as per national guidance.
+If an alternative disinfectant is used, the local infection prevention and control team (IPCT) should be consulted on this to ensure that this is effective against enveloped viruses; - manufacturers' guidance and recommended product 'contact time' is followed for all cleaning/disinfectant solutions/products as per national guidance; - a minimum of twice daily cleaning of: - o areas that have higher environmental contamination rates as set out in the PHE and other national guidance; - 'frequently touched' surfaces e.g. door/toilet handles, patient call bells, over bed tables and bed rails:

-bed rails;

-done in the COVID-19 ward area by the nursing staff designated cleaners allocated to minimise risk of spread Decontamination and terminal cleans are done in line with the national standards of cleanliness and PHE guidance.
-Utilising the Hydrogen peroxide mist system alongside robust cleaning with detergent and chlorine based
+- done in the COVID-19 ward area by the nursing staff designated cleaners allocated to minimise risk of spread - Decontamination and terminal cleans are done in line with the national standards of cleanliness and PHE guidance.
+Utilising the Hydrogen peroxide mist system alongside robust cleaning with detergent and chlorine based - Cleaning has been increased in key areas of the Trust by the inhouse domestic team. such as main corridors, focusing on high touch areas such as public bathrooms, taps and door handles. - All waste and linen is disposed of in line with PHE guidance and with full discussion with our waste and linen providers. - Where possible single use equipment is used, is not possible all equipment is cleaned following the terminal